Pulitzer Prize General Non Fiction Winner

 Summary

-An exuberant, book-length exploration of how meaning, consciousness, and self-reference arise from formal systems, weaving together the mathematics of Kurt Gödel, the visual paradoxes of M. C. Escher, and the canonic music of J. S. Bach.
+An exuberant, book length exploration of how meaning, consciousness, and systems that refer to themselves arise from formal logic, weaving together the mathematics of Kurt Gödel, the visual paradoxes of M. C. Escher, and the canonic music of J. S. Bach.
 Hofstadter alternates expository chapters with playful dialogues featuring Achilles and the Tortoise to introduce ideas in logic, computation, molecular biology, and artificial intelligence.
 The result became a cult classic that shaped a generation of thinking about minds and machines.

 ”